Operation Pershing: Background

 Norton chose to air-assault Colonel George Casey's 2nd Brigade into landing sites 9 km north of LZ English.
 Once on the ground, three battalions would move south, pushing the 22nd Regiment into an anvil formed by Casey's fourth battalion augmented by two battalions from the ARVN 40th Regiment.
 At the same time Col. James S. Smith's 1st Brigade would fly one battalion north of Casey's attacking units to trap any enemy units in that direction.
 Probing northward, Smith would send two companies into the foothills of the Hon Go Mountains, cutting off any escape west into the An Lão Valley.
 The rest of the battalion would remain in reserve.
 Norton's remaining two brigades would stay on the defensive.
-The 3rd Brigade, under a new commander, Col. Jonathan R. Burton, used its single remaining battalion to hold the Highway 1 bridge over the Lai Giang just south of LZ English.
+The 3rd Brigade, under a new commander, Col. Jonathan R. Burton, used its single remaining battalion to hold the Highway 1 bridge over the Lại Giang just south of LZ English.
 Colonel Shanahan's 3rd Brigade, 25th Division, was to hold the Kim Son and Suoi Ca Valleys south of the river.
 Norton intended to smash the 22nd Regiment.
-When he did, he would shift the bulk of his forces north of LZ English to clear the enemy out of the Bồng Sơn Plain and the An Lão.
-From there he could sweep into southern Quảng Ngãi Province and go after both the PAVN 3rd Division headquarters and the 2nd Regiment.
+When he did, he would shift the bulk of his forces north of LZ English to clear the enemy out of Bồng Sơn and An Lão.
+From there he could sweep into southern Quảng Ngãi and go after both the PAVN 3rd Division headquarters and the 2nd Regiment.
 Late on the afternoon of 10 February COMUSMACV General William Westmoreland approved the plan.
 Pershing was to begin at 11:00 on 11 February, nineteen hours before the end of the Tết truce.
 Norton immediately ordered his troops to move out.
 At 11:00 gunships and troop-filled helicopters flew toward their assigned objectives.